 For those who are fans of podcasts, Get Paid For Your Pad offers excellent insight into the Airbnb world.
 Get Paid For Your Pad is the definitive show on Airbnb hosting, packed with tips & tricks on how to improve your Airbnb listing as well as real-life experiences from Airbnb hosts from all around the world.

 If you are on Facebook, then this is one of the best groups to join.
-Airbnb's Finest Hosts is a Facebook Community welcoming friendly hosts from across the globe.
-Share ideas and discuss creative ways of being a better Host.
+Airbnb's Finest Hosts is a Facebook Community of over 20,000 welcoming and friendly hosts from across the globe.
+Share ideas and discuss creative ways of being a better host.

-Here is another excellent Facebook Group we recommend joining.
-This is a public group for Airbnb, HomeAway, VRBO hosts, and all Short Term Rental entrepreneurs.
-The purpose of this group is to help each other grow our short term rental business by sharing ideas, best practices, and asking questions for fellow members to answer positively and constructively.
+Short Term Rental University is another excellent Facebook Group and active Airbnb host forum that we recommend joining.
+This is a public group for Airbnb, HomeAway, VRBO hosts, and all short-term rental entrepreneurs.
+Their stated purpose is to "help each other grow our short term rental business by sharing ideas, best practices, and asking questions for fellow members to answer in a positive and constructive way.'

 We’ve built an all-in-one property, channel management and automation tool to help property managers scale seamlessly.